Codium-ai/pr-agent/docs/REVIEW.md

 - With current level of AI for code (GPT-4), mistakes can happen.
 Not all the suggestions will be perfect, and a user should not accept all of them automatically.

 - Suggestions are not meant to be [simplistic](./../pr_agent/settings/pr_reviewer_prompts.toml#L29).
-Instead, they aim to give deep feedback and raise questions, ideas and thoughts to the user, who can then use his judgment, experience, and understanding of the code base.
+Instead, they aim to give deep feedback and raise questions, ideas and thoughts to the user, who can then use their judgment, experience, and understanding of the code base.

 - Recommended to use the 'extra_instructions' field to guide the model to suggestions that are more relevant to the specific needs of the project.